userexperior-technologies/integration-guide/docs/reactnative.md

 ### 3. Mask Sensitive Views

 UserExperior SDK by default masks all the Edit Boxes if Auto Masking is turned ON in Recording Rules for your app.
-However you can call `addInSecureViewBucket` to mask any ui element:
+However, you can call `addInSecureViewBucket` to mask any UI element:

    ```
     void addInSecureViewBucket(ref)
    ```

-   ref is the reference to your ui element which needs to be masked
+   `ref` is the reference to your UI element which needs to be masked.

    Code Example:

    ```
     UserExperior.addInSecureViewBucket(ref);
    ```

 ### 4. Identify Screens